Collaboration Guidelines

 Discuss with your collaborator(s) about who will post the final song.

-If you might want to release a FAWM collaboration outside/after FAWM, it's best to check with your collaborator early to set expectations:
+You or your partners might want to release a FAWM collab outside/after FAWM, so it's best to check with them early on to set expectations:

 - Might the collab be used after FAWM and for physical sale (CD, vinyl, etc.)?